navarroaxel/navarroaxel.github.io/blog/docker-commit-convert-a-container-into-an-image.md

 Now we can access to the port `80` in the container using `http://localhost:8080` in the host OS.

-We can use `docker commit` to attach new volumes to the container too.
+`docker commit` can also be used to attach new volumes to the container.

 ## The size is important